silvabacc/create-email/README.md

 # How did I create usernames and passwords
 To create usernames, I used a online dictionary to receieve two random words and combined them together to create the username.
 Most of the time usernames in this manner are successful and won't need manually changing

-To create passwords, I create 20 random characters that uses the alphabet and numbers and using the ``` secrets ``` module in python, found here: https://docs.python.org/3.6/library/secrets.html
+To create passwords, I used the Diceware Passphrsae method found here: http://world.std.com/~reinhold/diceware.html.
+The method involves rolling a virtual die 5 times and recording each digit from the rolls.
+The recorded numbers are then used against a lookup table of words (found in the diceware.wordlist.txt file).
+Since it is a local file, the lookup is extremely quick

 Anything above 15 characters is typically safe password.
 In my personal opinion, length matters more than complexity.
 The secrets module is used for generating cryptographically strong random numbers suitable for managing data such as passwords, account authentication, security tokens, and related secrets.